 I always choose grain free because cats do not metabolize grain they way humans do so there is no need for it in a cats diet.
 I have found these brands of food to be well accepted by all of my Savannahs, as well as being easy for new kitten owners to resource online at sites like chewy.com

-I suggest feeding your new kitten the same food for at least the first 3 weeks to prevent any digestive issues, and if you do decide to switch foods please do so gradually over 7-10 days time.
+I suggest feeding your new kitten the same food for at least the first three weeks to prevent any digestive issues, and if you do decide to switch foods please do so gradually over 7-10 days time.

 Remember to keep fresh water out for your cat at all times as well.
 I always keep multiple water bowls out for the cats but I notice that I rarely see my cats drink out of their regular water bowls.

 That changed dramatically when I introduced them to a fountain style water bowl.
 The first one I purchased was an inexpensive store brand that was made out of plastic and the water ran down a spout then into the bowl.
 It did the job and the cats used it but I wasn't very impressed with the look or quality for a multiple cat household.

 Then I invested in a First of all, the size is perfect.
 More than one cat can drink at a time and it's even large enough if your dog wants to drink from it.
 The water flow is adjustable so you can switch it up every now and them to keep your Savannah interested.
 My cats were equally impressed with this fountain because it is large enough that they can swat and play in the water.
 My cats will do this for hours on end which is very entertaining to watch.
 I just keep it on an absorbable mat to help keep the water off the floor.
 I've had the same unit for over three years now so needless to say that the quality is unmatched.
 Stainless Steel Fountain.